Introducing two-step verification

 Two-step verification is now available for all Sunova members, including business members.
 This feature gives you an extra layer of security when accessing your Sunova account online through Sunova GO (app) and Sunova GO Web (desktop).
 It is as easy as 1, 2, (step three not required!)

 Effective September 28, 2020, the enabling of two-step verification will be mandatory for accessing Sunova GO Web (desktop) and Sunova GO (app).
-See below for instructions on how to enable.
+If you haven’t already enabled and can’t log in to online banking, please reach out to Help HQ who can get you set up.

 What is two-step verification?